jmannall/RoomAcoustiCpp/docs/overview/model.md

 ---

-Early reflections are modeled by treating each wall as a mirror that creates virtual "image sources".
+Early reflections are modeled by treating each wall as a mirror that creates virtual *image sources*.
 For each reflection order, the position of the image source is calculated by mirroring the real source across the room's surfaces.
 The listener receives sound from both the direct source and its images, with each path having a distinct delay, attenuation, and direction.
 For each reflection path, the received signal at time ($t$) is given by: